 Many moons ago (back when my nieces and nephews didn’t have quite so many kids,) I would invite my parents, brothers, sisters, and all my nieces and nephews over to our house for Christmas Eve dinner.
-I really can’t remember what we used to have for dinner back then… maybe it was a honey-baked ham?
-But anyway, one year I decided that if everyone pitched in some money, we could splurge on a big prime rib for the occasion.
+We usually had a honey-baked ham for the main course, but one year I decided that if everyone pitched in some money, we could splurge on a big prime rib for the occasion.

 Here’s my time-tested, foolproof method for making sumptuous prime rib.
 It’s a real treat, and a guaranteed crowd-pleaser!